 Warner manufactured engines until the early 1950’S. The Power of the Past began in 1995 and our first show was at the Franklin County Fair Grounds in Ottawa.
 There were about 10 tractors and a few engines.
 The Historical Society was our sponsor.
 The second year the fair grounds weren’t available for the date we needed, so the show was moved to the Orlis Cox baseball complex.
 After the second show, we separated from the Historical Society and formed our own organization.

 The Power of the Past Antique Engine and Tractor Association was born from the efforts of nine members: Bob and Donna Saile, Richard and Mary Mullins, Ray and Doris Reed, Cecil and Jewell Spratt, and our first president, Lewis Reed.
 Through the years we have grown to nearly 400 members.

-To see the fun and excitement this group has, please take a minute to visit our Show and Events page.
+To see the fun and enthusiasm this group has, please take a minute to visit our Show and Events page.
 You can preview pictures from past events and relive good times we’ve had.
 If you like what you see there, don’t hesitate to join us.